telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 ## Description

 Each __Session__ captured by Fiddler Everywhere has multiple attributes ordered in columns.
-Where can I find a detailed list of the columns available in **Live Traffic** and the information extracted from the value of each column?
+Where can I find a detailed list of the columns available in **Live Traffic** grid and the information extracted from the value of each column?
 How can I use them to identify HTTP-related issues, track, and debug my website performance, and leave custom comments?

 ## Solution

-This section lists the available **Live Traffic** columns and the type of information that they provide.
+This section lists the available **Live Traffic** grid and the type of information that they provide.
 Each colum can be explictly shown/hide through the **more** option (three vertical dots next to the column name).
 The column names are also identical to the filters in the [**Advanced Filters**]({%slug how-to-filter-traffic%}#advanced-filters) section.

 ### ID(#)